shabmei/HR-Analytics/README.md

 - Single male employees experienced the highest number of attritions.
 - Employees with shorter tenures at the company displayed a higher attrition rate compared to those with longer tenures.
 - The Laboratory Technician job role has the highest number of employee attrition compared to other roles.

+## Suggestions
+- Conduct surveys or interviews to understand the specific issues leading to attrition within the Research & Development department.
+For instance, identify if it's related to workload, leadership, growth opportunities, or other factors causing dissatisfaction.
+- Develop strategies specifically for Laboratory Technicians such as career development paths, skills training, or mentorship programs tailored to address the unique needs and career aspirations of Laboratory Technicians.